avivhaber/CoinChart/README.md

-# CoinChart
+# cointerm
-A terminal app for viewing real-time cryptocurrency prices and data.
+Real-time cryptocurrency prices in the terminal.